1.

 provides crispy, sweet and flavorful food.
 Eating healthy, locally grown

 food not only strengthens your family but your community as well.
+Food

 4. Buying from the local farmer helps to protect genetic diversity.